$X$ and $Z_{cs}$ in $B^+\to J/\psi\phi K^+$ as $s$-wave threshold cusps and alternative spin-parity assignments to $X(4274)$ and $X(4500)$

 The result would disfavor the $D_s^{(*)+} \bar{D}^{*0}$ molecules as an explanation for the $Z_{cs}$ structures.
-Meanwhile, Ortega et al.~\cite{zcs_model1} fitted well the $M_{J/\psi K^+}$ distribution with $D_s^{(*)+} \bar{D}^{*0}$ threshold cusps enhanced by virtual poles located at $5-14$~MeV below the thresholds.
+Meanwhile, Ortega et al.~\cite{zcs_model1} fitted well the $M_{J/\psi K^+}$ distribution with $D_s^{(*)+} \bar{D}^{*0}$ threshold cusps enhanced by virtual poles at $5-14$~MeV below the thresholds.
 The difference from our result is partly from the fact that they used momentum-independent $D_s^{(*)+} \bar{D}^{*0}$ production vertices while we used form factors.
-If we also use a momentum-independent production vertices, we obtain, for the $D_s^{+} \bar{D}^{*0}$ scattering, $-1.09 < h_\alpha < -0.25$, $0.04 < a {\rm (fm)} < 0.22$, and a virtual pole at $48-99$~MeV below the threshold.
-The molecule scenario is still not supported by the data.
+If we also use momentum-independent production vertices, we obtain, for the $D_s^{+} \bar{D}^{*0}$ scattering, $-1.09 < h_\alpha < -0.25$, $0.04 < a {\rm (fm)} < 0.22$, and a virtual pole at $48-99$~MeV below the threshold.
+The molecule picture is still not clearly seen.
+To further examine the molecule scenario, Ref.~\cite{fkguo15} stressed the importance of considering also the elastic final state [e.g., the BESIII $e^+ e^- \to K^+(D_s^- D^{*0}+D_s^{*-} D^0)$ data~\cite{BESIII:2020qkh} in the present context].

-The LQCD results~\cite{ikeda16,cheung17} suggested weak hadron-hadron interactions and neither bound nor narrow resonances in the channel for $Z_c(3900)$ ($J^{PC}=1^{+-}$) and its $1^{++}$ partner.
+The LQCD results~\cite{Prelovsek13,ychen14,Prelovsek15,ikeda16,cheung17} suggested weak hadron-hadron interactions and neither bound nor narrow resonances in the channel for $Z_c(3900)$ ($J^{PC}=1^{+-}$) and its $1^{++}$ partner.
 Our results above, including the default model, are consistent with the LQCD results via the SU(3) relation; most of the previous $Z_{cs}$ models did not take the consistency into account.
-Yet, a non-pole scenario has not well explained the experimentally observed peak structures~\cite{BESIII:2020qkh,bes3_zx3900} that are commonly interpreted as enhancements due to the $Z_c(3900)$ state and its possible SU(3) partner $Z_{cs}(3985)$.
-More works from experimental, phenomenological, and LQCD approaches are necessary to reach a consistent picture of $Z_c$ and $Z_{cs}$.
+Yet, a non-pole scenario has not well explained the experimentally observed peak structures~\cite{BESIII:2020qkh,bes3_zx3900} that are commonly interpreted with the $Z_c(3900)$ and $Z_{cs}(3985)$ states.
+More works from experimental, phenomenological, and LQCD approaches are necessary to reach a consistent picture of $Z_{c(s)}$.

-We present one-loop amplitudes of Fig.~\ref{fig:diag}(a) that include $s$-wave $D_{s0}^{*} \bar{D}_s(0^-)$, $D_{s1} \bar{D}_s^*(0^-)$, $D_{s0}^{*} \bar{D}_s^*(1^-)$ and $D_{s1} \bar{D}_s(1^-)$.
+We present one-loop amplitudes of Fig.~1(a) that include $s$-wave $D_{s0}^{*} \bar{D}_s(0^-)$, $D_{s1} \bar{D}_s^*(0^-)$, $D_{s0}^{*} \bar{D}_s^*(1^-)$ and $D_{s1} \bar{D}_s(1^-)$.
 The initial weak vertices $B^+ \to D_{sJ}^{(*)} \bar{D}_s^{(*)}K^+$ are

 and the subsequent $D_{sJ}^{(*)} \bar{D}_s^{(*)} \to J/\psi \phi$ interactions are

 respectively.
 We have introduced dipole form factors $f_{ij}^{L}$, $f_{ij,k}^{L}$, and $F_{ijk,l}^{LL'}$ given by

 where $q_{ij}$ ($\tilde{p}_{k}$) is the momentum of $i$ ($k$) in the $ij$ (total) center-of-mass frame; $\Lambda^{(\prime)}$ is a cutoff for which we use a common value of 1~GeV in all form factors.
 With the above ingredients, the one-loop amplitudes are given by \begin{widetext}